A tree perspective on stick-breaking models in covariate-dependent mixtures: Impact of the tree on cross-covariate correlation

-Finally, the following theorem establishes the important property that the random measure $G_x$ changes smoothly with respect to $\x$.
-This property, expressed as the cross-covariate correlation \eqref{eq:corrxx} between random measures approaching unity as $\x' \rightarrow \x$, requires a moment condition which is satisfied if the stochastic process $\{V_{\x}: \x \in \iset\}$ is second-order stationary.
+Finally, the following theorem establishes the important property that the random measure $G_{\xx}$ changes smoothly with respect to $\xx$.
+This property requires a moment condition which is satisfied if the stochastic process $\{V_{\xx} \colon \xx \in \iset\}$ is second-order stationary.